-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.

-Services that are covered for you What you must pay when you get these services \$0 copay for each Supervised Exercise Therapy (SET) Medicare-covered supervised SET is covered for members who have symptomatic peripheral artery exercise therapy visit. disease (PAD) and a referral for PAD from the physician responsible A referral may be required. for PAD treatment.
+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Urgently needed services \$0 copay for Medicare-covered urgently needed service visits.
-Urgently needed services are provided to treat a non-emergency, You do not pay this amount if unforeseen medical illness, injury, or condition that requires you are admitted to the hospital immediate medical care.
-Urgently needed services may be furnished within 24 hours for the same by network providers or by out-of-network providers when network condition. providers are temporarily unavailable or inaccessible.
+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

+\$0 copay for each Medicare-covered supervised exercise therapy visit.
+Referral may be required.

+Urgently needed services

+Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
+Services must be immediately needed and medically necessary.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.

+\$15 copay for Medicare-covered urgently needed service visits.

+You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.